-- 6.1 This element of the report forms the Council's Section 151 Officer statement on the budget estimates and adequacy of reserves; the specific requirements upon the Section 151 officer are contained in Section 25 of the Local Government Act 2003: - '.... the chief finance officer of the authority must report to [a council - making budget / council tax decisions] on the following matters: - (a) The robustness of the estimates made for the purposes of the calculations, and - (b) The adequacy of the proposed financial reserves.' - 6.2 The Strategic Director Finance and Customer Services is the Council's Chief Finance Officer (Section 151 Officer), and is confident that the estimates being presented have been based on sound knowledge of the costs and income, which will aim to deliver on the priorities within the Council's Five-Year Strategic Plan.
-The achievement of this balanced budget, will be through the use of tight controls and the success of delivering on the savings programmes, resulting from the root and branch review of budgets and outputs, 'star chamber' reviews and strong budget management, with robust monitoring and reporting through the financial year. - 6.3 The risks associated with the deliverability of this budget are detailed in Section 10 of Medium Term Financial Strategy (Appendix 1), and close monitoring of the issues outlined are a necessary factor in ensuring balances are maintained, at the agreed limit set by Council. - 6.4 Over the past few years the Council has applied some of its reserve balances to support regeneration and delivery of services to the local residents and businesses; however, this is not sustainable in perpetuity and as such the Medium Term Financial Strategy contains a savings and efficiencies target to balance the budget by keeping within the financing resources available. - 6.5 These targets will be met from a combination of further service efficiencies, looking at ways of increasing income and potential non-statutory service reductions are spread over the four-years of the strategy as follows:
+- 6.1 This element of the report forms the Council's Section 151 Officer statement on the budget estimates and adequacy of reserves; the specific requirements upon the Section 151 officer are contained in Section 25 of the Local Government Act 2003: - '.... the chief finance officer of the authority must report to [a council - making budget / council tax decisions] on the following matters: - (a) The robustness of the estimates made for the purposes of the calculations, and - (b) The adequacy of the proposed financial reserves.' - 6.2 The Strategic Director Finance and Customer Services is the Council's statutory Chief Finance Officer (Section 151 Officer), and is confident that the estimates being presented have been based on sound knowledge of the costs and income, which will aim to deliver on the priorities within the Council's Five-Year Strategic Plan.
+The achievement of this balanced budget, will be through the use of tight controls and the success of delivering on the savings programmes, resulting from a further root and branch review of budgets and outputs, 'star chamber' reviews and building on the strong budget management from last year (2022/23), with robust monitoring and reporting through the financial year. - 6.3 The risks associated with the deliverability of this budget are detailed in Section 11 of Medium Term Financial Strategy (Appendix 1), and close monitoring of the issues outlined are a necessary factor in ensuring balances are maintained, at the agreed limit set by Council. - 6.4 Over the past few years the Council has applied some of its reserve balances to support regeneration and delivery of services to the local residents and businesses; however, this is not sustainable in perpetuity and as such the Medium Term Financial Strategy contains a savings and efficiencies target to balance the budget by keeping within the financing resources available. - 6.5 These targets will be met from a combination of further service efficiencies, looking at ways of increasing income and potential non-statutory service reductions are spread over the four-years of the strategy as follows:

-£'000 2022/23 2023/24 2024/25 2025/26 Zero-base budget review (475) (425) (300) (150)
+£'000 2023/24 2024/25 2025/26 2026/27 Budget review (star chamber) (500) (350) (200) (150)